A website owner is always bewildered what factors Google uses to rank web pages.

 SEO Factor #1- Content

-For a user to be satisfied with the result, Google has ranked the content they read has to be specific with what they want to know.
+For a user to be satisfied with the result, Google has ranked the content they read has it be specific with what they want to know.
 The web page has to have the content they are ranked for accurately.

 Some of the queries are not specific; instead, they are topics.
 A topic can be a broad subject.
 Thus Google ranks web pages differently.